Estate Settlement

 If an administrator has been given full authority under the IAEA, laid out in Probate Code §10500 to §10538, they can sell real property as they see fit.
 There are some stipulations in regard to the deceased’s principal residence, however.
 If an administrator is only given partial authority under the IAEA, then selling real property is much more complex.
 For starters, they must publish a notice in a local newspaper where the deceased resided.
 Following that they can then accept an offer on the property and then file California Form DE-260.
 Finally, the administrator must attend a court hearing during which overbidding may occur.
 Bidders can submit higher offers during the hearing in an auction-like setting and the court confirms the highest qualified bid.

-As an administrator or executor, there is a high chance you will need to file at least a single tax return as administrator.
-In addition, you may also need to file tax returns for the deceased and/or the estate itself.
-Attorney fees, accounting fees, and federal and California imposed taxes are also paid during this stage.
+As an administrator or executor, there is a high chance you will need to file at least one tax return as administrator.
+You may need to file tax returns for the deceased and/or the estate itself.
+Attorney fees, accounting fees, and federal and income taxes are also paid during this stage.

 If you need help , we've created a California probate fee calculator to help you understand the attorney fees and executor compensation.